ansemjo/aenker/README.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Please be advised that I am not a professional cryptographer and I made no attempts to produce constant-time implementations, thus you should probably not use this code for any interactive or on-the-wire protocols.
+Please be advised that I am not a professional cryptographer.
 This is merely a hobby of mine which I hope can be useful to you.